Class 7 Light Notes

 - It has two surfaces out of which at least one is spherical.

-- Since a lens has two spherical surfaces, so it has two centers of curvature, one on each side of the lense.
+- Since a lens has two spherical surfaces, it has two centers of curvature, one on each side of the lens.

-Principal Axis – An imaginary straight line passing through the center of the lens and the two center of curvatures of the lens.
+Principal Axis – An imaginary straight line passing through the center of the lens and the two centers of curvatures of the lens.

 There are two types of lenses

 - Concave lens

 Convex lenses are also called converging lenses since they converge a given parallel beam of light passing through them.